CtrlK

 Specificity

-The description contains no concrete actions whatsoever.
-'Agent skill for sync-coordinator' is entirely abstract with no indication of what the skill actually does.
+The description provides no concrete actions whatsoever.
+'Agent skill for sync-coordinator' is entirely vague and abstract, giving no indication of what the skill actually does.

 1 / 3